-1. At the time of driving if your 100ml. blood contains more than 30mg. of alcohol then police can arrest you without a warrant.
+1. Motor Vehicle Act 1988, section -185, 202:- At the time of driving if your 100ml. blood contains more than 30mg. of alcohol then the police can arrest you without a warrant.

 image source:India Today

-2. No woman cannot be arrested before 6 A.M. and after 6 P.M.
+2. Criminal Procedure Code, Section 46:- No woman cannot be arrested before 6 A.M. and after 6 P.M.

 image source:ABP News

-3. A Police officer can’t refuse to lodge an FIR if he/she does so they could be jailed for up to 6 months to 1 year.
+3. Indian Penal Code, 166 A:- A Police officer can’t refuse to lodge an FIR if he/she does so they could be jailed for up to 6 months to 1 year.

 image source:India New Story

 This law also says that if the traffic police officer snatches the key from the car or motorcycle, it is illegal.
 You have the full right to launch a Legal proceeding against the officer.

 image source:Teekhi Mirchi

-10. As per the Hindu Marriage Act, 1955 (any husband or wife) may apply for divorce in the court on the basis of Adultery (physical relationship outside of marriage), physical and mental abuse, impotency, to leave home without information, to change Hindu religion and adopt other religion, insanity, incurable disease and no information about husband or wife for seven year.
+10. Hindu Marriage Act, Section -13: As per the Hindu Marriage Act, 1955 (any husband or wife) may apply for divorce in the court on the basis of Adultery (physical relationship outside of marriage), physical and mental abuse, impotency, to leave home without information, to change Hindu religion and adopt other religion, insanity, incurable disease and no information about husband or wife for seven-year.

-11. Only women police constable can arrest to women.
+11. Code of Criminal Procedure, 1973:- Only women police constable can arrest women.
 Male constable doesn’t have the right to arrest women.
 Women have the right to deny going to police stations after the 6 P.M. and before the 6 A.M.

-12. There are very few people who know that if their gas cylinder blasts during the cooking of food then the gas agency is liable to pay Rs.
+12. As per the Citizen Charter (Indian Oil Corporation website):- There are very few people who know that if their gas cylinder blasts during the cooking of food then the gas agency is liable to pay Rs.
 50 lakh to the victim as compensation.

-15. Any Shop keeper can’t charge more than the printed price of any commodity but a consumer has the right to bargain for less than the printed price of a commodity.
+14. Maximum Retail Price Act, 2014:- Any Shop keeper can’t charge more than the printed price of any commodity but a consumer has the right to bargain for less than the printed price of a commodity.

 image source:Beijing Review

-16. If your office does not pay you then you have the power to file an FIR against it within 3 years.
+15. Limitation Act, 1963:- If your office does not pay you then you have the power to file an FIR against it within 3 years.
 But if you report after 3 years, you will not get anything for the due.

 There must be a gap of at least 21 years between you (the adopter) and your adopted son.